ahadali153/findandseek/journals/ahad.md

 ## July 28th, 2023:

 Today, I reviewed the main branch code and removed unnecessary print and log statements for code cleanliness.
 I also got profile pic and biography upload to work.

+## July 31st, 2023:

+Today, I worked on fixing up the background gradient to better match the theme of our app.
+I also fixed up backend errors that were being caused by inconsistent variable names.